sweavo/restructuredtables/README.md

 - `[016]` EPIC allow the cell contents to be reflowed by parsing them as RST.
 - `[017]` EPIC given [016], use the volume of text in columns to come up with the column widths.
 - `[022]` when reflowing a cell that contains | characters, avoid putting them directly below a +.
 (Defer until colspan)
-- `[021]` read up on pandoc support for CALS tables: there will be no point in supporting certain features.

 ## Requirements